THE DREAMER PROJECT

 Extraction

 We didn’t receive these as revelations; we extracted them.
 By cross-reading two streams—scientific models and spiritual insights—we noted where they pointed in the same direction.
-Each overlap became a principle, written as a testable shift (X → Y), ready to be tried in lived experiment.
+Each overlap became a principle, phrased as a shift (X → Y), ready to be explored in daily life as a creative experiment.

 Jump there →

-The hierarchy that follows outlines ten core flips in perception.
+The hierarchy that follows outlines a set of core flips in perception.
+Together, they form an experimental map for testing perception layer by layer in lived experience.
 Each one is a test: a way to tune the mind, re-position identity, and notice what dissolves when separation is treated as appearance rather than fact.

 Jump there →